Description

 Download and decompress the disk image.

-Mount the image and explore the git repository inside.
+Use libguestfs tools to explore and extract the git repository inside.

 .img.gz) must be decompressed first because the compression transforms the bytes, makingstringsuseless on the compressed file.
 After decompression, the image contains the same layout as the original disk, including partition tables, filesystem metadata, and file data.In real forensic investigations this triage step is called a keyword search and is one of the first steps in any examination.
 Tools like Autopsy and Bulk Extractor automate keyword searches across entire disk images and can find strings in compressed or carved files as well.